raphaelpierre/CosyNeige/README.md

 **Development:**
 - Use local PostgreSQL or NeonDB
-- Use Resend test API key
 - Use Stripe test keys
 - Set `NEXTAUTH_URL` to `http://localhost:3000`
+- Configure SMTP server for email functionality

 **Production:**
 - Use production PostgreSQL database
-- Use Resend production API key
 - Use Stripe live keys
 - Set `NEXTAUTH_URL` to your domain
-- Configure SMTP server for inbound emails
+- Configure production SMTP server

 ---